juntagrico/juntagrico/docs/reference/settings.rst

 STYLES
 ^^^^^^
   Define styles to be included on all pages.
+The setting takes a dictionary with two keys:

-  If the template key is set, the specified template will be loaded in the header of the page.
+  - ``static``: A list of css files to be included.
+These are included using the ``static`` template tag, i.e. the path to the css files must be given, omitting the ``{app}/static/`` part.
-  In the static key a list of css files can be defined to be included.
+  - ``template``: The path to a template file that will be included in the ``<head>`` section on all pages.
+This can be used to create dynamic css.

   If both keys are defined the template is included before the static css files.

   default value